Carson-DeSotel/Carson-DeSotel.github.io/about.md

 ![Carson](/images/desotel-27.jpg)

 Heya!
-My name's Carson, I'm a current Sophomore at the University of Minnesota - Twin Cities.
+My name's Carson and I'd like to welcome you to my blog.

+This blog is full of my experiences as a college student and as a developing industry professional.
+If you want to see how I've approached problems, the things I've made, and the experiences I want to share, this is the best place to do so.

 ## Education:

-I'm currently studying Computer Science and Geography.
-Why those?
-I took a course that used programs like Google Earth, Google Maps, and ArcGIS to look at how we can use software to solve problems facing out lives each and every day.
-My degrees would allow me a particular insight into analyzing geographic data to come up with solutions to problems like the urban commute, access to food in food deserts, and urban sprawl in general.
-These issues have come to light over my time living in Minneapolis.

-My goal is to use my skillset to reduce the carbon impact that cars have and to increase the ease with which people travel through cities.
+I am currently studying computer science and geography at the University of Minnesota - Twin Cities.
+I've become more and more interested in continuing past my bachelor's degrees and into graduate studies.
+I hope to keep you updated as that path becomes more set in stone.

 ## Work Experience:

-I'm currently in my second year as a teaching assistant at the University.
-I've taught two different courses; Introduction to C/C++ for Scientists and Engineers and Introduction to Algorithms and Data Structures.
-I adore my job!
-It's one of the most challenging and rewarding experiences that I could have right now.
-I find a deep fulfillment and satisfaction when I help a student solve a problem or get them to ask more insightful questions on the subject matter.
-It's **always** a good day when I learn something too.
+Occasionally, I will talk about my experience as a teaching assistant, which is one of my favorite positions I've been able to fulfill.
+I've been a teaching assistant since my freshman year during the spring semester.
+I've currently taught two different classes: Introduction to C++ and Introduction to Algorithms and Data Structures.

 ## Hobbies:

-I have fallen head-first into many hobbies.
-My most useful one is cooking!
-I watch as many cooking videos as I can and love trying new recipes or recreating some of my favorites from my family.
-There's really nothing better than giving someone something to eat and hearing "This is delicious!" in return.

-I also have recently started collecting vinyl records!
-I love getting old and new vinyl alike.
-Some of my favorite purchases are *M.F.
-Horn Two* by Maynard Ferguson, *In the Court of the Crimson King* by King Crimson, and *Nonagon Infinity* by King Gizzard and the Lizard Wizard.
-It's a treat getting to stop in at the Electric Fetus here in Minneapolis and look through all their new and old vinyl.

-I love playing video games and board games.
-I am a frequent Dungeon Master for a few different groups of friends in our various Dungeons and Dragons games.
-I've often thought about doing more extensive write-ups of my sessions and posting them on here.
+I think we can learn a lot about ourselves through our hobbies, which is why I believe this section to be important.

+I really enjoy reading!
+My favorite series is the Discworld series by Terry Pratchett.
+I haven't finished it yet, but it's extremely compelling and I can easily finish the books in just a few days.

+I also really enjoy cooking!
+I love cooking for others and trying to cook new foods, or foods that family has cooked for me before.
+It's a great way to connect with people, relax, and still be productive.

+I'm also a fan of music!
+I recently started collecting vinyl, and am proud to say that I've collected three albums from one of my favorite artists: King Gizzard and the Lizard Wizard.